-Alternative Dispute Resolution 2016
+EU-wide Alternative Dispute Resolution since 2016

-ODR platform operational
+ODR platform in operation

 How does the ODR platform work?

-Covering the EU
+Area-wide in the EU

-- Telecommunication and postal services
+- Telecommunications and postal services

 - Energy services